pbayer/ProcessFlows.jl/README.md

 `PFlow.jl` is a [`Julia`](https://julialang.org) library, which can simulate the main physical characteristics of production systems and projects.
 Its meaning is **product flow**.
+Depending on the domain, in which it is used it can mean also production flow, project flow, process flow or even patient flow … Who knows?

 ### Notebooks

-- [03 Simulation of Production Systems](https://github.com/pbayer/PFlow.jl/blob/master/docs/notebooks/03%20Simulation%20of%20Production%20Systems.ipynb) describes the main assumptions regarding production systems, which are implemented in `Pflow`.
+- [03 Simulation of Production Systems](https://github.com/pbayer/PFlow.jl/blob/master/docs/notebooks/03%20Simulation%20of%20Production%20Systems.ipynb) describes the main assumptions implemented in `Pflow`.
-- In [04 Variation in Projects and Production](https://github.com/pbayer/PFlow.jl/blob/master/docs/notebooks/04%20Variation%20in%20Projects%20and%20Production.ipynb), I describe `PFlow's` treatment of variation.
+- [04 Variation in Projects and Production](https://github.com/pbayer/PFlow.jl/blob/master/docs/notebooks/04%20Variation%20in%20Projects%20and%20Production.ipynb) describes, how `PFlow` treats variation.
 - [05 Parametrization of Production Systems](https://github.com/pbayer/PFlow.jl/blob/master/docs/notebooks/05%20Parametrization%20of%20Production%20Systems.ipynb) describes, why it is possible to parametrize simulations of production systems and projects by simple lists.